 One critical focus of our program is to improve the performance of our disengaged students and address social-emotional concerns such as trauma.
-We identify, early on, which students are not completing their schoolwork and then assign them tutors to ensure that they help support student learning.
-On average, our retention rate, which includes students who remain with us or who rematriculate to their local district, was 88.57% which is +8.57 percentage points from our expected outcome.
+We identify early on which students are not completing their schoolwork and then assign them tutors to ensure that they help support student learning.
+As of LP 7, our retention rate was 100%, which is an +11.43 percentage point growth compared to last year.
 This is due to the collaborative teamwork between our teachers, tutors, and counselors.